Woman dies in pedestrian crossing crash

 Woman killed and son seriously hurt in Darlington crash

-A woman, 29, has died and her four-year-old son is in hospital with serious injuries after they were struck by a car at a pedestrian crossing.
+A woman, 29, has died and her five-year-old son is in hospital with serious injuries after they were struck by a car at a pedestrian crossing.

 The crash happened at 15:40 BST on Sunday on St Cuthbert's Way, Darlington, County Durham.